enelson493/esphome-p180/README.md

 Output on/off state (USB/DC/AC/light) isn't included since the candidate status register never changed in testing — add it later if you want it, by capturing dumps with those outputs toggled and diffing the same way.

+**Remaining time is computed, not read from a register.** Register 75 looked plausible at first (144 matched a rough runtime estimate) but stayed fixed across multiple real captures while the AFERIY app's own number changed — meaning it isn't live data on this device.
+The component instead computes it the same way the app almost certainly does:
+`(battery% / 100 × capacity_wh) / discharge_power_w × 60` minutes.
+Battery
+capacity is configurable — see the `number:` entity in the example config below, which lets you bump it later (e.g. after adding an expansion battery) without reflashing.

 **This has not been compiled and flashed yet.** The protocol and register values above are verified against real captured data, but ESPHome's